 Isn’t this what we as travellers are seeking when we set off to see the world?

-The island that everyone had seemed to have forgotten about was ours to explore for five days, and the minute we arrived, we knew we could have stayed much longer.
+The island that everyone seemed to have forgotten about was ours to explore for five days, and the minute we arrived, we knew we could have stayed much longer.

 With some negative news stories being spread both locally and internationally, we were determined to uncover the truth about this magical Mastic island.

 You’ve probably heard about the Refugee Crisis in Europe which started back in 2015.
 Chios Greece is located just 7 kilometers from Turkey (a first stop for refugees from Syria and further afield), making this island a popular stepping stone for those fleeing war-torn countries in hopes of finding a better future in Europe for themselves and for their families.

 In the beginning, it was incredibly overwhelming for local authorities to deal with the influx of visitors arriving on the shores and no one was really sure how to deal with it.
 As you can imagine, the refugees were hungry and in need of shelter.

 No one knows whether these people will be sent back to their homeland, to Turkey, or further west into Europe.
-It’s heartbreaking to know that families are still living in tents and don’t have a home.
+It’s heartbreaking to know that families are still living in tents to this day and don’t have a home.
 To add to this heartbreak is the fact that the news has made this situation sound dangerous, keeping tourists from visiting.